clarkgrg/Trivia/part2.md

-# Creating a Trivia App with Ignite Bowser — Part II (updated)
+# Creating a Trivia App with Ignite CLI — Part II (updated)

-This is an updated version of Robin Heinze's excellent blog post on the [ignite CLI](https://shift.infinite.red/creating-a-trivia-app-with-ignite-bowser-part-ii-a286a978d0c8).
-This post is copied directly from her work with only slight changes reflecting the updated changes.
+This is an updated version of Robin Heinze's excellent [blog](https://shift.infinite.red/creating-a-trivia-app-with-ignite-bowser-part-ii-a286a978d0c8) post on the [ignite CLI](https://github.com/infinitered/ignite).
+This post is copied directly from her work with only slight changes reflecting the updated Ignite version.

-In Part I, we setup a data model for our Trivia App based on [Open Trivia DB](https://opentdb.com/) and built using Ignite Bowser.
+In Part I, we setup a data model for our Trivia App based on [Open Trivia DB](https://opentdb.com/) and built using Ignite CLI.
 In Part II, we’re going to hook up some screens to complete the data lifecycle!

 First things first, we need a screen.
 Let’s generate one: